aibianma/Linuxrunning/README.md

 # Linuxrunning
-all code for running linux
+all code for running and maintaining Linux.